GTA 6: Five Mistakes Rockstar Absolutely Must Avoid

 CD Projekt RED was on top of the world.
 The Witcher 3 had propelled them to the most respected studio in Europe.
 Cyberpunk 2077 was the most anticipated game of the decade.
 And they shipped it in an unacceptable technical state.
 On PS4 and Xbox One, it was barely playable.
 Bugs were everywhere, performance was catastrophic, and promised features were missing in action.

-The result?
-Millions of refunds, a six-month removal from the PlayStation Store, and a reputation built over ten years destroyed in a single week.
+The result: millions of refunds, a six-month removal from the PlayStation Store, and a reputation built over ten years destroyed in a single week.

 Mistake #2: Abandoning Single-Player for Multiplayer (Their Own Mistake)

 This one is Rockstar’s own doing.
-And we need to talk about it.

 It never happened.

-Why?
-Because GTA Online was printing money.
+GTA Online was printing money.
 Shark Cards were generating colossal revenue.
 Multiplayer DLC was cheaper to produce and more profitable.
 The solo experience was sacrificed on the altar of profitability.

 Mistake #3: A Predatory Online Economy (Also Their Own Mistake)

 The system worked financially.
-But it also made the game deeply unequal and frustrating for players who refused to pay.
+But it made the game deeply unequal and frustrating for players who refused to pay.
 Lobbies became toxic, dominated by players wielding military vehicles capable of obliterating anyone with a single click.

 For GTA 6 Online, Rockstar needs to find a balance.
-Monetize, yes — a live-service game needs revenue.
+Monetize, yes: a live-service game needs revenue.
 But without turning the game into a machine designed to extract cash from wallets.
-Cosmetics, narrative content, well-designed battle passes — there are models that work without alienating players.
+Cosmetics, narrative content, well-designed battle passes, there are models that work without alienating players.
 Fortnite proved it.

 Mistake #4: Launching an Empty Online Mode (The Red Dead Online Lesson)

-The message sent to players was devastating: if a game doesn’t generate enough microtransaction revenue, it gets dropped.
+The message to players was devastating: if a game doesn’t generate enough microtransaction revenue, it gets dropped.

-For GTA 6, the online mode must launch with a solid foundation — not an empty shell with promises of “content coming soon.”
+For GTA 6, the online mode must launch with a solid foundation, not an empty shell with promises of “content coming soon.”
 Players no longer trust promises.
-They want substance on day one.
-Diverse activities, a functional economy, and a credible content roadmap.
+They want substance on day one: diverse activities, a functional economy, and a credible content roadmap.

 Mistake #5: Underestimating the Power of Expectations